Efficient Computation of Tucker Decomposition for Streaming Scientific Data Compression: Background

+Aside from the core matricization $\TnsMat{C}{k}$ not necessarily being diagonal, this form is very similar to the matrix singular value decomposition (SVD).
+In fact, each factor matrix $\Mat{U}_k$ is the orthonormal basis for the mode-$k$ matricization of the tensor, comprising of the left singular vectors of $\TnsMat{X}{k}$.
+This way, the Tucker decomposition is a higher-order generalization of singular value decomposition (HOSVD) \cite{LathauwerMV2000}.
+The core tensor is constructed from the data tensor by

-If $\T{X}$ has low rank structure then the decomposition results in a core tensor $\T{C}$ of size $R_1 \times \cdots \times R_d$, and factor matrix $\M{U}_k$ of size $N_k \times R_k$ which is depicted in \cref{fig:tucker_decomp}.
-The sizes $R_1, \ldots, R_d$ of the core tensor are called the Tucker ranks of the tensor.
-Clearly, when the ranks are far smaller than the mode sizes $(R_k \ll N_k)$, we can achieve significant savings in storing the tensor in Tucker format; the corresponding compression ratio is given by
+If $\Tns{X}$ has low rank structure then the HOSVD results in a core tensor $\Tns{C}$ of size $r_1 \times \cdots \times r_d$, and factor matrix $\Mat{U}_k$ of size $n_k \times r_k$, with $r_k \leq n_k$; this is depicted in \cref{fig:tucker_decomp}.
+The sizes $r_1, \ldots, r_d$ of the core tensor are called the Tucker ranks of the tensor.
+Clearly, when the ranks are far smaller than the mode sizes $(r_k \ll n_k)$, we can achieve significant savings in storing the tensor in Tucker format; the corresponding compression ratio is given by

-\subsection{Sequentially truncated higher-order SVD}
+\subsection{Sequentially Truncated Higher-Order SVD}

 More often instead of an exact low-rank representation as in \cref{eq:tucker_def}, we seek an approximation to the data tensor.
-We can compute such a low-rank representation via a series of truncated singular value decompositions (SVDs).
-This algorithm is known as the truncated higher order SVD (T-HOSVD) \cite{VVM12}; it loops over the modes $k = 1, \ldots, d$ of a data tensor $\T{X}$, and computes the principal left singular vectors $\M{U}_k$ of the corresponding unfolding matrices $\Mz{X}{k}$.
-Then the core $\T{C}$ is obtained by projecting the data tensor along these singular vector spans: $\T{C} = \T{X} \times_1 \M{U}_1^\top \cdots \times \M{U}_d^\top$.
+We can compute such a low-rank representation via a series of truncated SVDs; this algorithm is known as the truncated higher order SVD (T-HOSVD) \cite{VVM12}.
+It loops over the modes $k = 1, \ldots, d$ of a data tensor $\Tns{X}$, and computes the principal left singular vectors $\Mat{U}_k$ of the corresponding unfolding matrices $\TnsMat{X}{k}$.
+Then the core $\Tns{C}$ is obtained by projecting the data tensor along these singular vector spans: $\Tns{C} = \Tns{X} \times_1 \Mat{U}_1^\top \cdots \times \Mat{U}_d^\top$.
 The resulting Tucker approximation satisfies

-where $\FrobNorm{\cdot}$ denotes the Frobenius norm and $\tau > 0$ is the error tolerance specified to the algorithm.
+where $\Norm[F]{\cdot}$ denotes the Frobenius norm and $\tau > 0$ is the error tolerance specified to the algorithm.

-It was noted \cite{AustinBK2016,BallardKK2020} that, since $\tau$ is usually larger than the square root of machine precision, it is computationally more efficient to determine rank $R_k$ from an eigendecomposition of the Gram matrix ($\Mz{X}{k} \Mz{X}{k}^\top$ which is of size $N_k \times N_k$) instead of the SVD of the much larger unfolding matrix $\Mz{X}{k}$.

 Vannieuwenhoven {\it et al.} \cite{VVM12} present an important refinement of T-HOSVD, where the computation is much more efficient and the error guarantee, \cref{eq:thosvd_err}, is still preserved.
 This algorithm works with ``partial cores'', constructed by sequentially projecting the data tensor along already computed principal mode subspaces: